 Dubbed the ‘Pearl of the Alps’, Saas-Fee is surrounded by 13 mountain peaks reaching 4,000m or higher.
 The ski area has 100 kilometres of slopes and is ideal for near beginners and intermediates.
 Due to its altitude, you can even ski during the summer months on the glaciers.

-Another car-free chocolate box resort, there are electric buses that shuttle visitors around.
+Another of our top car-free, chocolate-box ski resorts, there are electric buses that shuttle visitors around.
 There is an authentic and traditional feel of the village with narrow streets and cowsheds still in operation.

 Find out more about Saas-Fee here.